Chicago-Kent Student Takes "Pitch@IllinoisTech" Competition's Top $30,000 Prize for Urban Farm

 Led by Katja Berthold, Naia Lum, and Harshini Chellasamy, FuturEd finished third and took home $5,000.
 FuturEd has developed a peer-to-peer training system that partners with universities to teach students how to learn through training provided by fellow students.

 Intinium, an Illinois Tech student organization that aims to inspire others to pursue what they are passionate about, and Kaplan Institute combined to host the third Pitch@IllinoisTech competition.
 This year’s event featured guest speakers—including Kaplan Institute Executive Director Maryam Saleh and Illinois Tech Provost Peter Kilpatrick—and an alumni panel.
-Chicago-Kent Trustee Richard Levy '97 contributed to the funding of the competition.
+Chicago-Kent alumnus and Illinois Institute of Technology Board of Trustee member Richard Levy '97 funded the entire pool of prize money totaling $50,000.